 These DVDs also serve as great companions to the Rusty and Rosy Reading [link] software, which presents more songs, stories, and activities through interactive, personalized instruction.

 Progressing Reader DVDs: First Grade

+Level 2

 Build on your child’s foundation of reading.
 The Progressive Reader DVDs reinforce phonemic awareness skills and reading comprehension through animated stories and songs.
 Plus, your child will learn other important reading skills along the way such as vocabulary, spelling rules, grammar, punctuation, and more.
 Your child is sure to love the rich animation and memorable songs and stories.